JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 They would reduce the variety of courses I could take and subsequently narrow the degree to such an extent that it would barely be applicable to the specialty I chose.
 The variety of interesting courses available was the reason I decided to do a postgraduate diploma at UoA, so to hear that these offerings will be reduced is not only dismaying but downright disappointing.
-I understand that the university needs to make enough money to continue running, but perhaps the cuts that should be on the table are those of high level employees earning $750,000 in a year instead of the actual academic content available.
+I understand that the university needs to make enough money to continue running, but perhaps the cuts that should be on the table are those of high level employees earning $750,000 in a year instead of the actual academic content available.---

----

 I don’t think course cut is a good idea for affected students.

 ---